neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - `user` is the database user.
 - `password` is the database user’s password.
-- `endpoint_hostname` is the host with neon.tech as the [TLD](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
+- `endpoint_hostname` is the host with `neon.tech` as the [top-level domain (TLD)](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
 - `port` is the Neon port number.
 The default port number is 5432.
-- `dbname` is the name of the database. “neondb” is the default database created with each Neon project.
+- `dbname` is the name of the database. `neondb` is the default database created with a Neon project if you do not define your own database.
-- `?sslmode=require` an optional query parameter that enforces the [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode while connecting to the Postgres instance for better security.
+- `?sslmode=require` an optional query parameter that enforces [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode for better security when connecting to the Postgres instance.

-Save this connecting string somewhere safe to be used as the **POSTGRES_URL** further in the guide.
-Proceed further in this guide to create a Astro application.
+Save the connection string somewhere safe.
+It will be used to set the the **POSTGRES_URL** variable later.

 ## Create a new Astro application